dmitrynovik/rabbitmq-transaction-processing/README.md

 connect --locator=YOUR-GEMFIRE-CLUSTER-locator-0.YOUR-GEMFIRE-CLUSTER-locator.YOUR-GEMFIRE-NAMESPACE.svc.cluster.local[10334] --security-properties-file=/security/gfsecurity.properties

 ```
-For example, if the k8s namespace is `tanzu-gemfire`, and the gemfire cluster is named `gemfire-cluster`, it is:
+For example, if the k8s namespace is `tanzu-gemfire`, and the gemfire cluster is named `gemfire-cluster-1`, it is:
 ```
 # connect to a locator pod:
-kubectl -n tanzu-gemfire exec -it gemfire-cluster-locator-0 -- gfsh
+kubectl -n tanzu-gemfire exec -it gemfire-cluster-1-locator-0 -- gfsh

 # type in gfsh:
-connect --locator=gemfire-cluster-locator-0.gemfire-cluster-locator.tanzu-gemfire.svc.cluster.local[10334] --security-properties-file=/security/gfsecurity.properties
+connect --locator=gemfire-cluster-1-locator-0.gemfire-cluster-1-locator.tanzu-gemfire.svc.cluster.local[10334] --security-properties-file=/security/gfsecurity.properties
 ```

 ### Running microservices in Docker